 YOU END UP HATING PEOPLE

-There's people everywhere.
+There are people everywhere.
 So many people.
-400,000 punters visit the palace over the two-month opening period.
+Four hundred thousand people visit the palace over the two-month opening period.
 This is Disneyland for militant monarchists.

 IT PAYS WELL FOR A STUDENT JOB

-£7 an hour might not sound like much, but bear in mind the long hours, generous overtime and the era: this was several years ago.
+$10 an hour might not sound like much, but bear in mind the long hours, generous overtime, and the era—this was several years ago.
 To a 19-year-old, this was wild riches.
 Never mind that half of it got blown at the local Wetherspoons.
 Curry Clubs all round!
-The jalfrezi is on Liz!

 Caravaggio there, Vermeer here, Canova statues everywhere: Brian Sewell would have a screaming artgasm.
 The state rooms are like a rococo IKEA: once a tourist is through one section, they can't turn back.
 The difference is that nobody can afford a single chair here.